What you need to know about COVID-19 in B.C. for Friday | CBC News

-Friday's daily update on COVID-19 in B.C. will come in the form of a written statement
+Daily update on numbers will come in a written statement around 3 p.m.
+PT

 THE LATEST:

-- Friday's daily update on COVID-19 in B.C. will come in the form of a written statement.
+- Friday's daily COVID-19 update will come in a press release around 3 p.m.
+PT.

 READ MORE: